flaviodorta/todofeito-app-old-2/client/to-do.md

 - fix todo list dragg
 - fix todo styles
 - fix todos states organization
+- create date picker for upcoming page

 # to do

-- create date picker for upcoming page
+- change labels to fixed positon with useDimensions
 - create section todos
   - use sticky in heading
 - useScrollRatio to take element position